SixSq/old.sixsq.github.com/about-us.md

 progressive plans so that you can start public or private and then explore hybrid, or even switch over.

-We also pride ourselves of the loyalty our customers show us with a near 100% recurrent business.
+We also pride ourselves on the loyalty our customers show us with a near 100% recurrent business.

 Partnerships and Collaborations